zakcali/pubmedapi/README.md

 32120362 // difficult for authorlist-for javascipt

+31258358 // difficult for substring tag <sub> </sub> for javascript

 to-do-1: find correct authorlist for javascript code for 32120362

 to-do: Some of the abstracts may be incomplete.
 It seems not so important.